MadeAja/SlabSit/README.md

 You can sit on the slab block

 ### How to use
-Install this plugin and run your server. place stair block and tap (or click) it.
+Install this plugin and run your server. place slab block and tap (or click) it.
 To cancel, jump or sneak.

 ### Command
 ```/sit``` - Toggle to sit on the slab block.
 To use this command, you must set ```register-sit-command``` in the config.yml to ```true``` (Permission:``` slabsit.toggle```)